Why CAIPHI, Why Now?

 An Adaption of a Sensitive Healthcare Data Exchange Mobile Software that Initially will be for Provider-to-Provider Exchange, Ensures Authorization and Authentication of the Data Recipient.

-- Minimize financial and reputational liabilities to noncompliance.
+• Minimize likelihood of financial and reputational liabilities.